Death By Warm Water

 And now 100,000 dead common murres have washed ashore on the coast of Alaska, victims of warm water in the Gulf of Alaska.

-Where will it end?
-The El Niño may weaken this spring but who knows when The Blobs will change?
+When will it end?
+El Niño may weaken this spring and The Blobs may change but they are driven by ever-heating climate change and will come again.

-For cold-water sea life, it’s death by warm water.
+For cold-water sea life it’s death, and perhaps extinction, by warm water.

 (photos from Wikimedia Commons.
 Click on these links to see the original photos of common murres and Peruvian boobies)